| Title: | Extra Appenders for 'lgr' |

 AppenderSyslog

-method returns an R6::R6 that inherits from
+The $new() method returns an R6::R6 that inherits from

 lgr::Appender and can be uses as an appender by a lgr::Logger.

-target ElasticSearch index.
+connindextarget ElasticSearch index.
 May either be:

-a character
+a character scalar, or

-returning a character
+a function returning a character scalar

-scalar json string (or NULL
+index_create_bodycharacter scalar json string (or NULL).

-scalar json string (or NULL
+a function returning a character scalar json string (or NULL)

 Optional settings,